Last week, I was on the bus and on my way home. After a while, a woman with a walking stick boarded the bus and sat next to me (she’s blind).

-As the blind woman (whom I’ll refer to as X) sat down beside me, I took a glance.
+As she (I’ll refer to her as X) sat down, I took a quick glance.
 X looked like she was in her 50s with a cheery disposition.
 Curious to know her story, I struck up a conversation.

 “On your way home?”
 I asked.

 “What?”
 X replied, a little surprised, probably since people in Singapore usually keep to themselves.
-Realizing that I’m just being friendly, she quickly replied with a, “Yes, yes.”
+Realizing that I was just being friendly, she quickly replied with a, “Yes, yes.”

 “I see.
 Which stop are you alighting?”
-I asked, thinking of helping her to keep a look when the stop comes.
+I asked, wanting to keep a look out for her.

-“I see,” I replied with a nod.
-“Well, I’m alighting before you, at Bukit Panjang.
-I live at YYY; I still need to walk a little after alighting to get home,” I continued, deciding to share my personal information as a way of connecting with her.
+“I see,” I nodded.
+“Well, I’m alighting before you.
+I live at X neighborhood; I still need to walk a little after alighting to get home,” I continued, sharing some personal information as a way of connecting with her.

-And thereby began a 30-minute conversation which lasted all the way till I alighted.
-I learned that:
+And hence began a 30-minute conversation which lasted till I alighted the bus.
+I learned that

-- X is a masseuse; she has been so for the past 10 years.
+- X is a masseuse and has been one for the past 10 years.

-- She used to be able-sighted and only became blind in her later adult years, probably in her late 30s to early 40s (she didn’t explain why she became blind; I didn’t ask).
+- She used to be able-sighted and only became blind in her later adult years, probably in her late 30s to early 40s (she didn’t explain how she became blind; I didn’t ask).

 - After she became blind, she approached the Singapore Association of the Visually Handicapped (SAVH) and picked up new skills as a blind, including massaging.
-She worked for SAVH for a while before switching to a commercial massage company as they have a higher pay.
+She worked for them for a while before switching to a commercial massage company as they pay better.

 - As her company is in the town area, she commutes daily to work by bus, for about an hour each way.
-She travels without assistance, save for her walking stick and the occasional Samaritan to help her look out for the bus.
-Her husband cooks dinner and waits for her to reach home before eating in every day.
+She travels without assistance, save for her walking stick and the occasional Samaritan who helps her look out for the bus.
+Her husband cooks dinner and waits for her to reach home before eating together every day.

-As I listened to X’s story, I was amazed. 残而不废 was what I was thinking the whole time – I even said this to X. It’s a Chinese saying that means that disability doesn’t mean uselessness.
-While X is visually handicapped, it hasn’t stopped her from being of value to the society.
+As I listened to X’s story, I was amazed. 残而不废 was what I was thinking the whole time, and I said this to her as well.
+It’s a Chinese saying that means that disability doesn’t mean uselessness.
+While X is blind, it hasn’t stopped her from creating value with her life.
 She proactively approached SAVH to learn new skills such as massage and used that skill to gain employment, thereby making herself an asset to the society and able to earn a living for herself despite her condition.

-While I was previously feeling frustrated about my wedding preparation work, chatting with X helped me to gain perspective on my problem.
-Suddenly, the issues that I was facing didn’t seem so troubling (though they were still valid issues).
-Here are seven lessons that all of us can learn from her:
+While I was previously feeling frustrated about my own issues, chatting withher helped me to gain perspective on my problem.
+Suddenly, the issues that I was facing didn’t seem so troubling, though they were still valid.
+Here are seven lessons we can learn from her:

 - You are not alone in your problems.
 Sometimes, being stuck in a predicament can make us feel like we’re alone in our problems while everyone is out there having a great life.
 This is nothing more than a false belief though.
 Everyone faces problems — and chances are there are people out there facing the exact same problem as you are, perhaps even worse than what you are facing.
 Don’t feel that you’re alone because you never are.